shikshalokam/ml-core-service/README.md

 # ml-core-service
-Centralised Service to support other Services
+Centralised Service to support other Services.